18F/18f.gsa.gov/_posts/2016-06-07-building-better-by-building-together-with-the-federal-election-commission.md

 -   Hold frequent video calls for [sprint](https://en.wikipedia.org/wiki/Sprint_(software_development)) planning, [retros](https://www.scrumalliance.org/community/articles/2014/april/key-elements-of-sprint-retrospective), and for gathering feedback on evolving designs and content
 -   Quickly troubleshoot problems and answer questions using shared Slack channels
 -   Sketch and organize ideas using a digital sticky-note tool and video calls
--   Hold regular training sessions in which both 18F and FEC teach each other something, such as how to run [usability testing](https://methods.18f.gov/usability-testing/) or an intro to political action committees
+-   Hold regular training sessions in which both 18F and the FEC teach each other something, such as how to run [usability testing](https://methods.18f.gov/usability-testing/) or an intro to political action committees

 Product management and design: